StanfordBioinformatics/dockerflow/va_mvp/sv_caller/README.md

 We can try inferring which utilities we'll need by looking at the download & install instructions for each of the tools we intend to use.
 We probably won't be able to infer all of them, especially for software that has to be compiled from source.
 That's fine; when we run into these we'll just have to decide whether it's appropriate to go back and add those resources to our base ubuntu image or install them on an image-by-image basis for each task.

-From previous experience and by looking at the dependencies for our software packages, I'm going to install the following utlities and libraries.
+Based on previous experience, and by looking at the dependencies for our software packages, let's install the following utlities and libraries.

 Install general utilities
 ```